 In our approach, FL plays a pivotal role in the initial stages.
-Hospitals A and B utilize FL for data preprocessing while ensuring the raw data set remains securely within their respective premises.
+Hospitals A and B utilize FL for data preprocessing while ensuring the raw dataset remains securely within their respective premises.
 Through FL, both hospitals, despite retaining the actual data locally, collaboratively develop a model using shared insights and updates.
 The goal here is to benefit from the data available across both entities, and by the time any information gets ready for the blockchain, it is not the raw data but its processed encrypted attributes.
-The overall flow can be described as follows.
+The overall flow can be described as:

-- Hospital A and Hospital B each start with their local data sets.
-Fig. 5 provides an example of the node initialization process in a blockchain network, detailing the assigned hashes and the encryption keys for each node. - 2) An FL cycle is initiated, where both hospitals collaborate to preprocess the data.
-Fig. 6 shows a sequence diagram for transactions between hospitals in a blockchain network, emphasizing the encryption, signature generation, and verification processes. - The processed data, now in a standardized format, is integrated into the blockchain for subsequent decentralized transactions.
+- 1) Hospital A and Hospital B each start with their local datasets. - A FL cycle is initiated, where both hospitals collaborate to preprocess the data. - The processed data, now in a standardized format, is integrated into the blockchain for subsequent decentralized transactions.

-It is worth noting that by utilizing FL at this stage, the integrity and privacy of the hospital data is maintained.
+It's worth noting that by utilizing FL at this stage, the integrity and privacy of the hospital data is maintained.
 Only aggregated updates are exchanged, ensuring data privacy.

-B. Sharing Iris Data Set
+B. Sharing Iris Dataset

-The Iris data set, a widely used data set in ML and data analysis was employed as the primary data set for this research.
-This data set consists of 150 samples from three species of Iris flowers (Iris setosa, Iris virginica, and Iris versicolor).
+The Iris dataset, a widely used dataset in ML and data analysis was employed as the primary dataset for this research.
+This dataset consists of 150 samples from three species of Iris flowers (Iris setosa, Iris virginica, and Iris versicolor).
 Four features were measured from each sample: the lengths and the widths of the sepals and petals.
-Given its rich history in data analysis and ML, the Iris data set served as an ideal foundation for demonstrating the feasibility and effectiveness of our decentralized data-sharing mechanism.
+Given its rich history in data analysis and ML, the Iris dataset served as an ideal foundation for demonstrating the feasibility and effectiveness of our decentralized data-sharing mechanism.